GemstoneGG/Velocity-CTD/README.md

   easily and fairly be upgraded to maintain the highest level of performance.
-* Implementation of full-fledged Redis database support to fully replace plugins like RedisBungee in attempts to maintain a stabler Redis experience. g* Implementation of a highly dynamic and efficient queue system that is simplified in nature and intended to stably maintain thousands of players.
+* Implementation of full-fledged Redis database support to fully replace plugins like RedisBungee in attempts to maintain a stabler Redis experience.
+* Implementation of a highly dynamic and efficient queue system that is simplified in nature and intended to stably maintain thousands of players.
 * Implementation of a non-invasive multi-forwarding system that allows you to use a different forwarding method for specific servers on the backend.